TheReal1604/pyqt-cocomo-calculator/README.md

 This is a simple PyQT5 Application for Linux, MacOS and Windows.
 It can be used to estimate project parameters for big software projects.

-COCOMO is also used by NASA: https://strs.grc.nasa.gov/repository/forms/cocomo-calculation/
+COCOMO is also used by NASA: https://strs.grc.nasa.gov/repository/forms/cocomo-calculation/  :nerd_face:

 ```
 RELY Required Reliability